 Next Steps

-The FVRD is developing an Active Transportation Network Plan (ATNP) to improve transportation safety and efficiency for active commuting and recreation.
+The FVRD has developed an Active Transportation Network Plan (ATNP) to improve transportation safety and efficiency for active commuting and recreation.
 Active transportation is non-motorized transportation modes such as walking, cycling, rolling, mobility aids, e-bikes and e-scooters.

 This plan is part of our efforts to improve the region's transportation system and lessen its impact on our air quality.
 It's also about promoting health by giving people more opportunities to walk and bike.
 The focus is on communities in the FVRD electoral areas, identifying opportunities for improved network connections and creating pathways that are safe and accessible for everyone.
 We are also considering the bigger picture by making sure this plan connects with neighbouring municipalities' ATNPs and major trail networks linking important places together to create a strong network that benefits everyone, whether they're commuting to an activity or enjoying the outdoors.